 It is because of these side effects of the conventional pain relievers and their highly addictive nature that masses are desperately turning to alternative means of relieving pain.
 There is no doubt that these medications are very useful in managing pain, but these are not a durable solution to the pain in most cases because of the severe side effects like depression and extreme dependency.

 We need a solution that doesn’t repair the damage at the cost of our overall well-being.
 One such alternate medicine for pain management that is being looked upon as a potential solution to the problem is CBD or cannabidiol.
 Let’s have a look at what it is, how CBD helps in pain management and does it provide a sustainable solution without side effects?

 CBD, the short form of cannabidiol, is a phytocannabinoid.
 Now, what is that?

-The cannabis genre of plants is rich in a particular type of chemical compounds called cannabinoids.
+The cannabis genre of plants is rich in a particular type of chemical compound called cannabinoids.
 These are known for their capability to benefit the human body in several ways.
-Some of their popular medicinal uses are as anti-anxiety, anti-inflammatory, and pain management drugs.
+Some of their popular medicinal uses are anti-anxiety, anti-inflammatory, and pain management drugs.

 Some of the known cannabinoids found in cannabis plants include CBD, THC, CBC, and others.
 Of these, CBD and THC are the most well-known and have undergone some research.
 Unlike THC, CBD doesn’t make you feel psychologically high.
 It is non-psychoactive.